awsdocs/aws-freertos-docs/doc_source/freertos-configure.md

 **To configure your AWS IoT endpoint**

+You need to provide Amazon FreeRTOS with your AWS IoT endpoint so the application running on your board can send requests to the correct endpoint\.

 1. Browse to the [AWS IoT console](https://console.aws.amazon.com/iotv2/)\.

 1. In the navigation pane, choose **Settings**\.